Vaqueiros de alzada

-The Vaqueiros de Alzada (Asturian: Vaqueiros d'Alzada, "transhumant cowherds" in Asturian language, from their word for cow, cognate of Spanish Vaquero) are a northern Spanish people in the mountains of Asturias and León, who traditionally practice transhumance, i.e. moving seasonally with cattle.
+The Vaqueiros de Alzada (Asturian: Vaqueiros d'Alzada, "transhumant cowherds" in Asturian language, from their word for cow, cognate of Spanish Vaquero) are a Romance ethnic group native to the mountains of Asturias and León in northern Spain.
+They traditionally practice transhumance, i.e. moving seasonally with cattle.

 Vaqueiros have a culture separate from their non-Vaqueiro Asturian and Leonese neighbors and can often be distinguished by their last names, many of which are unique to Vaqueiros including Alonso, Ardura, Arnaldo, Berdasco, Boto, Calzón, Feito, Gancedo, Gayo, Lorences, Parrondo, Redruello, Riesgo, Sirgo, and Verdasco among others.